Burmese amber: Hkamti amber

-The Hkamti site is located ca. 90 km southwest of the Angbamo site and predominantly consists of limestone, interbedded with mudstone and tuff, the amber is found within the unconsolidated mudstone/tuff layers.
+The Hkamti site is located ca. 90 km southwest of the Angbamo site and predominantly consists of limestone, interbedded with mudstone and tuff, the amber is found in the unconsolidated mudstone/tuff layers.
 A crinoid was found attached to one amber specimen, alongside marine plant remains in the surrounding sediment, indicating deposition in a shallow marine setting.
 The amber is generally red-brown, and yellow colouration is rare, the amber is generally found as angular clasts, indicating short transport distance and is more brittle than other northern Myanmar ambers.
 Zircon dating has constrained the age of the deposit to the early Albian, c.
 110 Ma, significantly older than the dates obtained from other deposits.
-Fauna found within the amber includes: Archaeognatha, Diplopoda, Coleoptera, Araneae, Trichoptera, Neuroptera, Psocodea, Isoptera Diptera, Orthoptera, Pseudoscorpionida, Hymenoptera and Thysanoptera.
+Fauna found in the amber include: Archaeognatha, Diplopoda, Coleoptera, Araneae, Trichoptera, Neuroptera, Psocodea, Isoptera, Diptera, Orthoptera, Pseudoscorpionida, Hymenoptera and Thysanoptera.
+A lizard, Retinosaurus, has also been described from the locality.